LifeSurroundsUs/Whatyaoughtado.solutions/README.md

-"# whatyaoughtado.solutions
+# whatyaoughtado.solutions

 The URL of the website I would like help with.

-I am a beginning blog writer looking for input in my blog.
+Being a beginning blog writer looking for input in my blog.
 Included in this branch is the page/post I would like edited with input/feedback for the blog.

 # A Users Review of Dragon Professional Individual 15: A Personal Perspective